wolfeidau/wolfeidau_site/content/post/2024-04-12-what-you-should-consider-when-using-s3.md

 As an [Amazon Web Services (AWS)](https://aws.amazon.com) developer I am often asked what is the best way to organise datasets in [S3](https://aws.amazon.com/s3/), this could be data exported by business systems, or data emitted by AWS services.

-Way to often I have seen data just dumped in one massive S3 bucket, and left for someone else to tidy up later, however with a little consideration, and empathy for those dealing with this in the future, we can do better than this.
+Way too often I have seen data just dumped in one massive S3 bucket, and left for someone else to tidy up later, however with a little consideration, and empathy for those dealing with this in the future, we can do better than this.

 # Start By Asking a few questions

-When I am planning to store a dataset in s3 I typically ask a few questions, one thing to note is I am focusing on the semantics of the data, and the business, not just the bucket(s) configuration!
+When I am planning to store a dataset in s3 I typically ask a few questions, one thing to note is I am focused on the semantics of the data, and the business, not just the bucket(s) technical configuration at this stage.

 ## Who will consume this information?

-What I am trying to understand here is whether this dataset has any known consumers, with the AWS logs example, this may be an ingestion tool like splunk, which is easier to integrate with if there a few aggregate buckets.
+What I am trying to understand here is whether this dataset has any known consumers, with the AWS logs example, this may be an ingestion tool like [splunk](https://www.splunk.com/), which is easier to integrate with if there are a few aggregate buckets.

-For datasets which are exported from other systems, or transformed for use in an application, or with an integration it may be easier to combine them one bucket, especially if other factors I cover in the next few questions aren't a concern.
+For datasets which are exported from other systems, or transformed for use in an application, or with an integration it may be easier to combine them into one bucket, especially if other factors I cover in the next few questions aren't a concern.

 ## What is the classification for the data?